 Since the public was apparently unenthusiastic about the idea of bigger pony cars, the Cougar and Mustang’s 1971 redesign, planned almost three years earlier, was particularly unfortunate.
 The Cougar’s overall length was now 196.9 inches (5,001 mm), while its wheelbase stretched to 112.1 in (2,847 mm).
 Curb weight for a well-equipped Cougar with the new 429 cu. in.
 (6,990 cc) engine ballooned to around two tons (1,800 kg).
 The Cougar’s electric-razor grille and concealed headlamps were abandoned for a greater resemblance to its intermediate Montego/Cyclone siblings, whose overall dimensions it was rapidly approaching.

 By then, Gar Laux and Leo Beebe had departed — both left Ford in 1969.
-New Lincoln-Mercury general manager Matt McLaughlin felt that Mercury had no business in the sporty-car market, and moved to retrench in the middle-class family car segment.
+New Lincoln-Mercury general manager Matt McLaughlin felt that Mercury had no business in the sporty-car market and moved to retrench in the middle-class family car segment.
 The Cougar’s performance was further de-emphasized, and Mercury now pitched it at the burgeoning personal luxury market, dominated by the Chevrolet Monte Carlo and Pontiac Grand Prix.
 Buyers were not convinced; sales fell by almost 10,000 units, and by a similar amount for 1972.
-Motor Trend‘s A.B.
-Shuman remarked that the Cougar seemed to be in the midst of an identity crisis.

 AND NOW FOR SOMETHING COMPLETELY DIFFERENT